Return of Bump Day could give Indy 500 qualifying real boost

 The expense and availability of cars has forced some teams to cut back and smaller teams need Indy's big prize to make ends meet.

-Three times since 1934, the race has expanded to more than 33 including 1997 when 35 cars started.
-Mark Miles, the CEO of IndyCar's parent company, has already out that possibility this time.
+Three times since 1934, the race has expanded to more than 33, including 1997 when 35 cars started.
+Mark Miles, the CEO of IndyCar's parent company, has already ruled out that possibility this time.

 "It's about winners and losers and drama and that's what it's all about," he said.